 If you are absent when an assessment is due to be handed in or you cannot be present for an in-class assessment event, your parents/caregivers must personally inform the Dean on that day (who will inform the relevant subject teacher) on the morning of the assessment.
-The assessment must be delivered to the College reception by 3.30 pm on the due date or by submitted by Turnitin.
-Please make sure that the assessment is in an envelope with the relevant subject teacher's name.
+Long-Term assessments must be delivered to the College reception by 3.30 pm on the due date.
+Any digital assessments must be by 3.30pm submitted by Turnitin.
+Please make sure that the assessment has the relevant subject teacher's name attached.

-On the day you return to the College, you will need to bring a medical certificate which your doctor has completed.
-You should collect a Missed Assessment Form from the Director of Assessment.
+If you are too unwell to hand in your assessment on the day you return to the College, you will need to bring a medical certificate which your doctor has completed.
+You need to collect a Missed Assessment Form from the Director of Assessment on the morning you return.

 This form must be completed by your subject teacher and signed by the Head of Faculty and the medical certificate attached.
-Both forms should be handed in to the Director of Assessment.
+Both forms must be handed in to the Director of Assessment.
 In most cases, an alternative date for sitting or completing the internal assessment will be decided on by the subject teacher/HOF.